Enhanced Direct Enrollment

 Using EDE allows private entities to offer consumers a smoother enrollment experience compared to the previous iteration, Direct Enrollment.
 Entities with EDE are also able to directly assist consumers with post-enrollment activities such as reporting changes to the application, submitting proof of citizenship or of qualifying life events, and downloading tax documents.

-Approved partners include Catch, HealthSherpa, Welltheos, Softheon, GetInsured, Stride Health, Enterate and GuideWell Connect.
+Approved partners include Catch, HealthSherpa, Welltheos, Softheon, GetInsured, Stride Health, Enterate, GuideWell Connect and INSXCloud.